 If your cat will not eat the mixture, you will have to administer with an oral syringe, which we supply.

-We formulate our own products.
-All our ingredients are purchased from United States sources.
-We maintain a C of A (Certificate of Authenticity) for all ingredients.
-Vitality Science does not use any additives or any substances other than what is on the label.
+Vitality Science is dedicated to the quality of our products, therefore we hand formulate each product and maintain a C of A (Certificate of Authenticity) for all ingredients.
+Ingredients are sourced from Germany, Argentina, and United States.
+We do not use any additives or any substances other than what is on the label.
 That is, we use no excipients, flowing agents, coloring agents, stabilizers, silicon dioxide, magnesium stearate, or unnatural substances of any kind.